openwdl/wdl/README.md

 - [Mailing list](https://groups.google.com/a/openwdl.org/forum/#!forum/community) - Joining our google group allows you to stay up to date with recent developments, be informed when new PR's are ready for voting, and participate in broader discussions about the language.
 - [Issues](https://github.com/OpenWDL/wdl/issues) - Any bugs, ambiguity, or problems with the specification you encounter should be reported here.
 You can also create issues which are feature requests, however the most likely way to get a feature into the spec is by creating a PR yourself.
-- [Gitter Channel](https://gitter.im/openwdl/wdl) - Live chat with WDL users
+- [Slack Channel](https://openwdl.slack.com) - Live chat with WDL users
-- [Support Forum](http://gatkforums.broadinstitute.org/wdl) - (hosted by the Broad) View Previously answered questions about WDL or pose new questions.
+- [Support Forum](https://bioinformatics.stackexchange.com/search?q=wdl) - View Previously answered questions about WDL or pose new questions.
-- [User Guide](https://software.broadinstitute.org/wdl/) (hosted by the Broad) View a general user guide and simple how-to for WDL
+- [User Guide](https://support.terra.bio/hc/en-us/sections/360007274612-WDL-Documentation) (hosted by the Broad) View a general user guide and simple how-to for WDL

 # Published Workflows